-Get the kids outside and have a blast with yard games.
+Get the kids outside and have a blast with these classic old-fashioned yard games to play with kids outside.
 A Blast from your OWN past!

 Two kids make an arch holding their hands up, face to face and the rest will pass under the arch.